Dosage Form: tablet, film coated

 Mechanism of action

-Penciclovir-resistant mutants of HSV and VZV can result from mutations in the viral thymidine kinase (TK) and DNA polymerase genes.
+Penciclovir-resistant mutants of HSV can result from mutations in the viral thymidine kinase (TK) and DNA polymerase genes.
 Mutations in the viral TK gene may lead to complete loss of TK activity (TK negative), reduced levels of TK activity (TK partial), or alteration in the ability of viral TK to phosphorylate the drug without an equivalent loss in the ability to phosphorylate thymidine (TK altered).
-The median EC50 values observed in a plaque reduction assay with penciclovir resistant HSV-1, HSV-2, and VZV were 69 mcM (range 14 to 115 mcM, n = 6), 46 mcM (range 4 to >395 mcM, n = 9), and 92 mcM (range 51 to 148 mcM, n= 4), respectively.
+The median EC50 values observed in a plaque reduction assay with penciclovir resistant HSV-1 and HSV-2 were 69 mcM (range 14 to 115 mcM, n = 6), 46 mcM (range 4 to >395 mcM, n = 9), and 92 mcM (range 51 to 148 mcM, n= 4), respectively.
 The possibility of viral resistance to penciclovir should be considered in patients who fail to respond or experience recurrent viral shedding during therapy.

 Cross-resistance has been observed among HSV DNA polymerase inhibitors.
 The most commonly encountered acyclovir resistant mutants that are TK negative are also resistant to penciclovir.